ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 |---|---|---|

-| Developer reading API documentation | "Idle time – browser open but no clicks" | Deep learning before implementation |
+| Call center agent reading knowledge base | "Idle time – browser open but no clicks" | Preparing for complex customer inquiry |

-| PM in deep thought about architecture | "Extended idle – no activity detected" | High-value strategic thinking |
+| Sales rep reviewing proposal strategy | "Extended idle – no activity detected" | High-value strategic planning |

 TimeDoctor would flag it as idle time requiring justification.